 Know that anything that overwhelms your ability to cope and makes you feel low, hopeless, and lost, is something worth looking into and gathering as much help and support as possible.
 You’re perfectly entitled to ask for help.

 If your emotions have run amok, you’re experiencing mood swings, depression, and anxiety, and you just can’t seem to get things together, you may be going through some emotional turmoil.
 The good news is that you can feel better with some self-help and some outside support if necessary.

 The first step in recovering from emotional turmoil is to develop the ability to recognize it.
 One of the characteristics of many cases of fatigue, exhaustion, and burnout is that the person suffering does not realize the weight of their stress and distress until it’s too late, and they eventually collapse (figuratively or literally) under it.

 Below, we have outlined some of the most common signs of emotional turmoil and distress.
-Learn and remember these signs and try to remember to check in with yourself regularly if any of these apply to your experience.
+Learn and remember these emotional, mental and physical symptoms and try to remember to check in with yourself regularly if any of these apply to your experience.

 - Changes in appetite – eating too little or too much.

 - Difficulty finding energy and motivation to do things you usually do

 - Experiencing headaches, muscle pain, tension, stomach issues, or other physical aches and pain with no clear explanation (medically unexplained symptoms)